Optimization Hyper-parameter Laws for Large Language Models: SDE Analysis behind Opt-Laws

-In this section, we derive \abbr{} by analyzing the training dynamics of non-convex smooth optimization problems, specifically focusing on SGD and Adam~\citep{kingma2014adam}.
-We model these dynamics using SDEs, which is essential for capturing the effects of time-varying learning rates, especially complex schedules like cosine cooldowns that are challenging to analyze in discrete time.
+This section presents the SDE-based analysis that motivates the feature construction in Secs.~3--4.
+We analyze the training dynamics of non-convex smooth optimization problems for both SGD and Adam~\citep{kingma2014adam}, modeling them as SDEs to capture the effects of time-varying learning rates.

 Our analysis examines the influence of key hyper-parameters, including the LR schedule $\eta(t)$, data size $D$, and model size $N$, on two critical aspects: convergence speed and the ability to escape suboptimal local minima.
 Notably, we observe that both SGD and Adam yield similar forms in their bounds related to these hyper-parameters.
 This similarity allows us to generalize \abbr{}, encapsulating the relationship between these factors and the final training loss, thereby offering deeper insights into the optimization process.